Associate Professor Melinda S Allen

 Areas of expertise

-Pacific prehistory, human palaeoecology, Polynesian marine fisheries and technologies
+Pacific prehistory, human palaeoecology, human-climate interactions, Polynesian marine fisheries and technologies.

 Selected publications and creative works (Research Outputs)